Victor-Palacios/communication_course/assignments/1_linkedin/linkedIn_guidelines.md

     - Reverse chronological order
     - Titles and dates are correct
     - Appropriate number of bullet points
+    - Appropriate length of bullet points
-    - Each bullet starts with a strong, active verb
+    - Each bullet starts with a strong, active verb in the past tense.
-    - Each bullet is descriptive of role and responsibilities
+    - Each bullet is descriptive of role and responsibilities.
+What did you do?
+Why did it matter?
     - Each bullet is appropriately specific with details
-    - Optional - metrics, results, impact, and accomplishments of work
+    - Optional - quantified metrics, results, impact, and accomplishments of work

 1. Everything Else
     - Not important